ChrisYeomans/CS_problem_pages/README.md

 * Add score to users
 * Make settings instanced
 * Rewrite languages switch with a hash map
+* Add submission bit to problems for logged-in users
+* Add upload option when making a submission

 ## IN PROGRESS:
-* Add upload option when making a submission - chris
+* Add OAuth buttons to sign-up and log-in - chris

 ## TODO:
-* Add submission side bit to problems for logged-in users
 * Make users with the same score have the same rank
-* Add file upload option for subissions
 * Make layout nicer, add more visual content
 * Come up with name
 * Add avatars to users